Stagnating incomes mean gig workers must get head start on financial planning: Experts

 However they decide to invest, their investment plan or portfolio should fit their risk tolerance and wealth goals, Mr Rhee said, adding that they should not change their plans unless something has altered fundamentally in their life.

-He also noted that investors should not have to stress over rebalancing their portfolios whenever markets are volatile “They should have peace of mind and be confident that they can ride out the storm,” he added.
+He also said that investors should not have to stress over rebalancing their portfolios whenever markets are volatile.

+“They should have peace of mind, and be confident that they can ride out the storm,” he added.